gabrieldocs/screen-caster/README.md

 ![project screenshot](./screenshots/screenshot.png)
 ## About

 This projects implements a simple screen recorder + audio recorder using the browser native solutions with JavaScript.
-It allows the user to record his mic and share the screen at the same time, to the same file.
+It allows the user to record his mic and share the screen at the same time, and by the end is able to save it to a videofile.
 ## How to setup

 To build the SCSS files you can use VS Code extension Live Sass.
 It would watch the .scss files and then build them to the dist/css folder.